-We know the answer for the animal rights radicals like HSUS, Peta and the Animal Legal Defense League etc. They simply oppose any and all hunting.
+We know the answer for the animal rights radicals like HSUS, PETA, and the Animal Legal Defense League, etc. They simply oppose any and all hunting.
 We’re frankly thrilled to see them foaming at the mouth in opposition – it confirms the bill does indeed protect fishing and hunting on our federal public lands.

 Look, But Don’t Touch

-For others like The Wilderness Society, Defenders of Wildlife, the Sierra Club, and National Parks Conservation Association, the answer is more subtle and fundamental.
+For others like The Wilderness Society, Defenders of Wildlife, the Sierra Club, and the National Parks Conservation Association, the answer is more subtle and fundamental.
 Their goals are to manage public lands as “biospheres under glass.”
 Lands where public access is barred or heavily restricted; where the public stands outside with its nose pressed against the glass looking in.
 And if you’re allowed onto the lands, you have to be part of a controlled group and have your hand held by a special guide or ranger to ensure that you are acting in an “environmentally correct” manner; where the public is reduced to voyeurism – look but don’t touch.
 We see it year after year in repeated efforts – legal and political – to limit public access and use of public lands.
-Unfortunately for many of our urban brethren who don’t fish and hunt, and get most of their “nature” via a HDTV program; being herded into a group or told to stand outside and merely peer in is ok.
+Unfortunately for many of our urban brethren who don’t fish and hunt, and get most of their “nature” via an HDTV program; being herded into a group or told to stand outside and merely peer in is ok.

 Sportsmen Interact With the Environment

 This attitude is a stark contrast to anglers and hunters.
 We interact with the natural environment.
 We are predators acting within an ecosystem.
 And heaven forbid, we’re usually on our own!
 This prized interaction creates connections to the wild world.
 It spurs passion and an abiding commitment to conservation.
 It’s not mere happenstance that the American conservation movement was founded by connected and committed anglers and hunters.
-And it’s not happenstance that we commit well over a billion $$ every year for fish and wildlife conservation via our license fees, duck stamps, trout stamps, excise taxes and contributions of time and millions more to myriad fish and wildlife conservation organizations.
+And it’s not happenstance that we commit well over a billion $$ every year for fish and wildlife conservation via our license fees, duck stamps, trout stamps, excise taxes, and contributions of time and millions more to myriad fish and wildlife conservation organizations.

 Interaction = Conservation